ionescuv/learncf/exercises/5_connect_the_two/problem.md

 ```
 * Now bind the `rest_backend` to the frontend app
 * Check the environment of the "web" app again
-* Now restart the frontend app and test it again
+* Now restart the frontend app and check the addres <FRONTEND_URL>/backingservice/meal.
+It should provide the same output like <BACKEND_URL>/meal
+* Test the frontend web page again.
+It should now work on real data from the backing service.
+Try creating some new meals.